The OLLI office will be closed Friday. The the University of Minnesota is observing a Floating Holiday Friday, March 22 and will be closed.

 OLLI members receive invitations to participate in some UMN community events and learn about discounts on membership with the UMN Alumni Association and the UMN Retirees’ Association, etc.

 OLLI has four terms: fall (September−November), winter (January−March), spring (April−May) and summer (June).
 The membership fee is a low $240/year (most members take 11 courses each year, join an interest group, and attend one or two events.
 Scholarships are available).
-Memberships are renewed annually in July, or before courses begin in September.
+Memberships are valid for one year from date of purchase.